lmccart/the-changing-room/README.md

 3. Install dependencies: `npm install`
 4. Add font files to `static/fonts/`
 5. Add [image files](https://drive.google.com/file/d/1SsSHYPwk1jwX-A4SABYmn7RZQqwPsv2_/view?usp=sharing) to `images/` (should look like `images/angry/image file name.jpg`)
+6. The server runs on both HTTP (port 3001) and HTTPS (port 3000) to support this.
+To use with HTTPS, it requires either the installation of SSL certificates, or just clicking proceed anyway to get past browser warnings.
+On chrome if you don't see an option to proceed you can type thisisunsafe at the warning screen and it should proceed. [mkcert](https://github.com/FiloSottile/mkcert) will help setup a CA and certs, you'll need [homebrew](https://brew.sh/) to install mkcert.
+  - `/bin/bash -c "$(curl -fsSL https://raw.githubusercontent.com/Homebrew/install/HEAD/install.sh)"`
+  - `brew install mkcert`
+  - `mkcert -install`
+  - `mkcert [localname].local localhost`
-5. Start server and webpack watcher: `npm start`
+7. Start server and webpack watcher: `npm start` (you may need to set: `export NODE_OPTIONS=--openssl-legacy-provider`)
-6. Individual areas can be visited at the following paths (or on http at port 3001):
+8. Individual areas can be visited at the following paths (or on http at port 3001):
    - https://localhost:3000/00-intro
    - https://localhost:3000/01-faces
    - https://localhost:3000/02-reflection?screen=0,1,2